aditya-grover/node2vec/README.md

 	node_id dim1 dim2 ... dimd

-where dim1, ... , dimd is the $d$-dimensional representation learned by *node2vec*.
+where dim1, ... , dimd is the *d*-dimensional representation learned by *node2vec*.

 ### Citing
 If you find *node2vec* useful for your research, please consider citing the following paper: